In line with PRI, PME has formulated ten leading principles for responsible investing. They are:

 PME's policy is operationalized via four pillars: Exclusion, ESG-integration, Active Ownership (engagement, proxy voting and legal actions) and Thematic/Impact Investments.
 Our fiduciary manager MN (also a PRI-signatory) has a dedicated Responsible Investment& Governance team (8 members) that is responsible for all these activities.

 Exclusion: PME excludes companies that are directly involved in the development, production and/or maintenance of products and/or services that are not compliant with certain treaties and criteria, such as the Convention on cluster ammunition, Chemical Weapons Conventions and Biological and Toxin weapons Convention.
 In addition international treaties signed by the Dutch Government, and countries which have been sanctioned by the UN and EU are excluded.
-Also, PME excludes tobacco and tar sand investments.
+Also, PME excludes tobacco, coal mining and tar sand investments.

 ESG integration: PME believes that responsible investment is first and foremost about taking ESG factors into account in all investment decisions and in selection and monitoring of external managers.